 Many a dead men have called Savannah their final resting place, and some say their spirits still linger.
 Whether it’s a tour or an adventure of your own, you can’t leave “America’s Most Haunted City” without first visiting her cemeteries.
-In the heart of the Historic District is the Colonial Park Cemetery, founded in 1750 and home to many of Savannah’s earliest citizens, amounting to over 10,000 graves, making it an especially popular spot for local ghost tours.
+In the heart of the Historic District is the Colonial Park Cemetery, founded in 1750.
+Many of Savannah’s earliest citizens were laid to rest here.
+With over 10,000 graves, it is an especially popular spot for local ghost tours.

-Just outside of Downtown Savannah, the Laurel Grove Cemetery, named for the native laurel oak trees that thrived on the burial grounds, is divided into a North and South section.
-The 90-acre Laurel Grove South Cemetery, on Kollock Street, is the most significant final resting place for African Americans who died in the 19th and 20th centuries, while the 67-acre Laurel Grove North Cemetery, on West Anderson Street, features an entire section dedicated to the Civil War dead, with more than 1,500 Confederate soldiers and eight generals.
+Just outside of Downtown Savannah, is the Laurel Grove Cemetery, named for the native laurel oak trees that thrived on the burial grounds.
+The 90-acre Laurel Grove South Cemetery is the resting place for African Americans who died in the 19th and 20th centuries.
+The 67-acre Laurel Grove North Cemetery, on West Anderson Street, features an entire section dedicated to the Civil War dead.

 If you only have time to visit one cemetery in Savannah, make it the 100-acre Bonaventure Cemetery.
-Bonaventure (which translates to “good fortune” in Italian) is not only expansive, but also beautiful and peaceful, with several acres overlooking Wilmington River, filled with beautiful live oak trees shading thousands of graves.
-Interment rights can still be purchased from Bonaventure, but for those just wishing to visit, the cemetery is open to the public daily from 8 a.m. to 5 p.m.
+Bonaventure (which translates to “good fortune” in Italian) is not only expansive, but also beautiful and peaceful.
+Beautiful live oak trees shade thousands of graves.
+Bonaventure still sells interment rights.
+The cemetery is open to the public daily from 8 a.m. to 5 p.m.

 In search of history about the wars fought in Savannah?
 There’s no better place to learn than the three historic forts around the city.
 Fort Pulaski is the most popular, located at the mouth of the Savannah River on Cockspur Island between Savannah and Tybee Island.
-The fort served as an active base for the Union Army during the Civil War, a section base for the U.S. Navy during World War II and a prisoner-of-war camp.
+The fort served as an active base for the Union Army during the Civil War.
+Later, it was used as a base for the U.S. Navy during World War II and a prisoner-of-war camp.
 A few miles up the Savannah River is Old Fort Jackson, the fort closest to downtown.
 Its strategic location allowed guns to open fire on any vessel entering Savannah.
 To get the full experience, be sure to catch the fort’s cannon-firing programs, presented daily at 10 a.m. and 2 p.m.

-About 20 miles north of the Historic District, Fort McAllister invites visitors to explore their 1,725-acre state park that boasts a rich Civil War history.
-Added to the National Register of Historic Places in 1970, the fort houses a museum specializing in Civil War artifacts and welcomes visitors daily.
+About 20 miles north of the Historic District, Fort McAllister is a 1,725-acre state park that boasts a rich Civil War history.
+The fort houses a museum specializing in Civil War artifacts and welcomes visitors daily.